djacobow/watcher/README.md

 the pattern to expect, these patterns are used to trigger an exception.
 They are things that you do _not_ want to see in the output.

+### color

+Watcher can give each thread/stream a different color when run on an ansi-color-capable terminal.
+This is convenient to help the eye distinguish output from different threads.
+If this is annoying to you or if the color codes are showing up in logs, set the environment variable:
+WATCHER_NOCOLOR=1